Here are 6 of my best Doula tips for achieving a shorter and less painful birth that will hopefully help you achieve yours!

 In all the excitement around the birth of a new baby, often we forget that mom is a real person, with real feelings, who has just experienced one of the most life altering events of her lifetime.
 We'll chat for days about all the lovely baby related things, however, rarely do we consider what her … Continue reading Be the Village by Asking the Right Questions

 I grew up, the first of 5 in a loving and kind home.
-Despite the fact the I was the only one of my siblings (and entire family) with black skin, I always felt loved and accepted by my immediate and extended family.
-I always assumed that my parents had only ever "dated" each other. … Continue reading My Mission Beyond Its Roots.
+Despite my being the only one of my siblings (and entire family) with black skin, I always felt loved and accepted.
+As a child, I always assumed that my parents had only ever "dated" each other.
+I may have had a doubt … Continue reading My Mission Beyond Its Roots.